FireFan Review Intro

 Is FireFan Free to Play?

 FireFan operates under the freemium model, just like Candy Crush, Angry Birds and Clash of Clans, which has been highly successful in recent years.
 Each of these companies make well over $1 billion revenue per year, millions of dollars every day.
 Almost all their revenue comes from ads, and some come from in-app purchases and upgrades.
 This is the current and future world of mobile apps and possibly other platforms.
-FireFan hopes to break the records of those games in player engagement, traffic, and overall revenue as well.
-After all, they are targeting sports, the single most engaging activity that bonds the world with over 6 billion fans.
+They are targeting sports, the single most engaging activity that bonds the world with over 6 billion fans.

 We will release another FireFan review update when the app reaches its next level of updates and even more celebrities have possibly joined.